Ttibsi/CppCheatSheet/CPPCheatSheet.md

 We can open a file in `ios::ate` mode to open it with a pointer pointing at the end of the file.
 We also need to remember to open it with `ios::binary` mode

+### LearnCPP Notes
+* The `static` keyword before a variable meaks that it only applies to the current file - eg `static int foo = 3;`.
+This is related to the concept of linkage.
+* The opposte to this is the `extern` keyword, that's used to force a variable to be accessible outisde of the file it's defined in.
+* Global variables by convention begin with `g_` ex `int g_foo;`
+* It's good practice to initialise all your global vars in a header file, although they'll want to be `extern const` variables.
+Also, use a namespace around them.
+* `constexpr` is used on a variable or function that's a constant to make sure that it can be used in expressions
+* In C++20, you can use `consteval` on a function to make sure that it compiles at compile-time over `constexpr`.
+* Unnamed namespaces are namespaces defined without a name.
+They're treated as if everything in their scope is in the parent scope but marked as static.
+* Using the `inline` keyword when defining a namespace (`inline namespace foo`) is used for mostly versioning something.
+This allows you to call multiple namespaces with similar content.
+* If you intend for multiple case statements to be triggered at once in a switch/case, you can use `[[fallthrough]];` to show you intentionally have not broken out using a `break` or `return` statement. (c++17 or newer).
+(See `learnCPP/isVowel.cpp`)
+* `cin.ignore()` will take an int of characters to clear from the buffer, or can also be given a character to near up to (usually a newline)
+* `#include <assert>` and the `assert()` function are useful for checking your code.
+You can also pass an `assert()` an error message to raise as a string using logical AND (ex `assert(foo && "No foo found")`) - this works because of a quirk when it comes to logic and output.
+* A `static_assert()` is checked at compile time instead of run time and can take a condition and a diagnostic message.